Knaackee/knaackee/README.md

 Throughout my career, I've had the opportunity to work with a diverse array of languages, tools, and services.
 My passion for technology and problem-solving has driven me to continually adapt and evolve in the ever-changing landscape of software development.

 I often get referred by my customers, who appreciate my ability to understand and integrate new technologies, delivering solutions that not only meet but frequently exceed their project objectives.

-As a CTO and Co-Founder of a startup, I have gained unique insights into the business aspects of running a company.
-This experience has been invaluable in offering consulting services across a broad range of technologies, where I advise teams and help shape strategies that align with business goals.

-Additionally, during my time as a CTO and Co-Founder, I was involved in creating and obtaining a software patent for our startup.

 ## Experience & Skills
 ### +20yrs of professional experience